A Colorful Pie, And A Greek Sunny Day

-Who doesn’t love to eat chicken in general?
-And who doesn’t like a chicken pie specifically?
-In Greece we make it with phyllo pastry, like we do with most pies.
+In Greece, we make it with phyllo pastry, like we do with most pies.
 It’s filling is very creamy, instead of being runny.
 Something that I believe suits it the best.
 What really makes a wonderful pie is for it to be crispy.
-Having a runny filling, makes any type of pastry become muddy .
+Having a runny filling, makes any type of pastry become muddy-like.
 And when you eat a muddy pastry, it gives you the impression of being uncooked.
 Which is the worst case scenario when making a pie.

 As for the other ingredients, no carrots or peas in this recipe.
-Besides, they kind of remind me of bland hospital food when I see them cooked together with chicken like that.
+Besides, they kind of remind me of bland hospital food when I see them cooked together with chicken like that (sorry Chicken pot pie fans no offense taken I hope).
 So instead, I used colorful peppers.
 You get the sweetness you need, with a stronger flavor that goes perfectly with chicken.
-Sorry no bacon in this chicken pie.
+Sorry (again), no bacon in this chicken pie.
 It wouldn’t be Greek.
 Plus the cream and the pastry contain enough fat for one dish.